 Inspired by the Hanging Gardens of Babylon, the Kempinski Ishtar is the oldest and best known of the large resort hotels on the Dead Sea.
 We love it for its premium access to the Sea itself.
 An alternative option is the Movenpick, which perhaps has slightly more character.
 Further south, Aqaba is only a short flight from London and here we opt for a second Kempinski – a secluded oasis with sea views and a trendy vibe.

 Our secluded desert camp is a far cry from the tourist traps you’ll find elsewhere in Wadi Rum.
 With just a handful of high-end tents, we can even book the camp exclusively for our guests.
-All tents are en-suite with special touches such as brass taps, wooden flooring, electricity and extremely comfortable beds.
+All tents are en-suite with special touches such as brass taps, wooden flooring, electricity, and extremely comfortable beds.
 Camp chefs will cook up a storm for nightly feasts eaten under the stars.

 Wadi Rum – also known as The Valley of the Moon – is an otherworldly landscape packed full of striking scenery and opportunities for adventure.
 Monolithic rock formations tower above the golden sand, whilst red sandstone canyons conceal mysterious, millennia-old petroglyphs.
 Explore on foot, by camel, by hot air balloon or by jeep and enjoy encounters with the local Bedouin tribes who still inhabit the area.
-Other attractions include wildlife encounters with hyrax, Arabian desert cats and ibex.
+Other attractions include exotic wildlife including hyrax, Arabian desert cats and ibex.

 Once you’ve had your fix of crumbling castles and age-old cities, we suggest some time in Jordan’s less explored corners.
-You’ll find the verdant, rolling hillsides, wooded mountains and flower-filled slopes of Ajloun and Dana Biosphere a refreshing contrast to the burnished orange hues of the desert.
+You’ll find the verdant, rolling hillsides, wooded mountains, and flower-filled slopes of Ajloun and Dana Biosphere a refreshing contrast to the burnished orange hues of the desert.
 We have some expert guides to help you explore these areas and take you mountain biking, canyoning and horse riding through the diverse flora and fauna.

 A day or two of rest and recuperation at the Dead Sea is an excellent culmination to any Jordan adventure.
 Spend your time floating at the lowest point on earth and slapping on layers of mineral-rich mud.
 We’ll ensure your spa treatments are booked so you return home feeling revived.
 Further south, on the edge of the Red Sea, Aqaba is Jordan’s only coastal city – a haven for fishing and diving enthusiasts.